acerbilab/relational-neural-processes/experiments.md

    - Methods: ConvGNP ($\times 3$), ConvGCNP ($\times 3$).
    - ConvGCNP: A marginal CDF transformation of the output is introduced to enforce positivity of the output.
 I think the "C" in ConvGCNP doesn't stand for conditional (all GNPs are GCNPs, "Gaussian conditional neural processes"), but for CDF transformation of the marginal.
 The notation is not only super-confusing, but it's *also* used inconsistently in this same section (both "ConvCGNPs" and "ConvGCNPs" appear, *presumably* to mean the same thing).
 3. **EEG experiments:** Real EEG dataset (7632 multivariate time series).
    - Regression problem: Multi-input, multi-output problem?
 To clarify.
+After reading the AR-CNP paper (if the setup is the same): 1D input (time series of 256 time points), 7D output (each output is a separate EEG channel).
    - Methods: ConvGNP ($\times 3$), ConvNP, MOGP (multi-output GP).
 4. **Temperature downscaling for environmental modelling**.
 Multiple experiments with climate based data.
    - Regression problem: Unclear, some multi-input multi-output thing (perhaps 1D output, being temperature).